PECOS-packages/PECOS/docs/user-guide/stabilizer-tensor-networks.md

 Python state reads automatically flush lazy operations and merged rotations.
 When Pauli-frame tracking is enabled, call `flush_pauli_frame_to_state()` before a read that must include the physical frame.

 `StabMps` defaults `merge_rz` to true for throughput. `Mast` defaults it to false so each RZ immediately exposes its injection and ancilla-capacity cost.
-Numerical flag redetection is opt-in and self-disables while lazy deferred operations are pending, because the stored tensors then differ from the effective MPS-frame state.
+Numerical flag redetection is opt-in.
+In `StabMps` it self-disables while lazy deferred operations are pending, because the stored tensors then differ from the effective MPS-frame state.

 ## `Mast` quickstart